Danko-Lab/utils/proseq_HT/README.md

 - [ ] bedtools
 - [ ] bedGraphToBigWig (from the Kent source utilities)

-test the pull Please make sure you can call the bioinformatics tools from your current working directory.
+Please make sure you can call the bioinformatics tools from your current working directory.